-Today we’ll evaluate Alliance Data Systems Corporation (NYSE:ADS) to determine whether it could have potential as an investment idea.
-To be precise, we’ll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.
+Today we'll look at Alliance Data Systems Corporation (NYSE:ADS) and reflect on its potential as an investment.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 So, How Do We Calculate ROCE?

 Analysts use this formula to calculate return on capital employed:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Alliance Data Systems: